TNDM Investors Have Opportunity to Lead Tandem Diabetes Care, Inc. Securities Fraud Lawsuit

 LOS ANGELES, Oct.
-6, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Tandem Diabetes Care, Inc. ("Tandem" or the "Company") (NASDAQ: TNDM).
+11, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Tandem Diabetes Care, Inc. ("Tandem" or the "Company") (NASDAQ: TNDM).

 Class Period: August 3, 2022 – November 2, 2022